 - Entrants in the face painting competition must work independently without an assistant.

-- All models in the face painting competition must wear a top (either strapless or shoestring top).
+- All female models in the face painting competition must wear a top (either strapless or shoestring top).
 It is recommended that this be a plain colour so it does not detract from the artwork.

 - During the competition, each entrant will be allocated a work area and body artwork can only be done within that area.

 - Entrants cannot commence work before the official start, and must finish painting when the Marshalls indicate the competition is complete.

 - Hairstyling and hair adornments may be worked on before the start of competition.
 The following adornments are allowed in all categories: wigs or hairpieces (no length restriction – must be attached to the head area only), head-dresses and hats (must be attached to the head area only), false nails, false eyelashes, glitter and gems.

 - Entrants in the brush and sponge category are limited to using only brushes, sponges & stencils as tools.
 Entrants in the airbrush category are limited to only airbrushes and stencils as tools with minimal fine brush work allowed (eg on the face area).
 There are no limitations regarding tools in the special effects or face painting categories.